 - Transcripts from all colleges/universities attended

-If you experience problems accessing the online application, please contact the Graduate Admissions Office using the online contact form.
+If you experience problems accessing the online application, please contact the Graduate Admissions Office.

-For additional information, email Jenny Seat at email@example.com.
+For additional information, email Alicia Boampong at firstname.lastname@example.org.
 Indicate in your email whether you are applying as a U.S. student or an international student.
 Note that the application deadline is January 1 to be considered for matriculation in the fall semester.

 Applicants’ files are maintained by the department, and admission decisions are made by departmental faculty committees.
-Inquiries regarding the status of an application should be made directly to Jenny Seat at firstname.lastname@example.org.
+Inquiries regarding the status of an application should be made directly to Alicia Boampong at email@example.com.